William Leslie (British Army officer): Early life

 Leslie was born on 8 August 1751 to David Leslie, 6th Earl of Leven and Wilhelmina Nisbet.
 He was the nephew of General Alexander Leslie.

 During the summer of 1767, he became a friend of Benjamin Rush, who was then studying medicine at University of Edinburgh and had visited the estate of the Earl of Leven.

 Military career

 In 1771, he joined the 42nd Highlanders; then switched to the 17th Foot and was promoted to lieutenant in 1773, and to captain in 1776.
 Sent to America in 1776, he served in the Battle of Long Island and the Battle of Fort Washington.

 Leslie was one of many who died during the Battle of Princeton on 3 January 1777.
-The British put his body in a wagon that was later taken by the Americans.
+According to Lieutenant William Armstrong of the 17th Regiment, Leslie "fell in the first fire."
+Surgeon Andrew Wardrop, also of the 17th, stated that "no sooner [he'd] received the shots than he instantly expired without a groan."
+The British put his body in a wagon that was later taken by the Americans, Leslie's body was identified by General Thomas Mifflin.
 The following day his friend Benjamin Rush learned of Leslie's death from British Captain John McPherson while treating the wounded at Princeton.
-On Janunary 5th at Pluckemin, General George Washington ordered military honors for the burial when he learned Leslie was a friend of Rush.
+On 5 January at Pluckemin, General George Washington ordered military honors for the burial when he learned Leslie was a friend of Rush.
 The gravestone is in the graveyard of the former St. Paul's Lutheran Church (built 1757), where the Pluckemin Presbyterian Church is now located.